-Mission: To align students, educators, and community in designing and delivering an inclusive and collaborative environment for innovative learning, healthcare, and research.
+Mission: To empower students, educators, and the community in designing and delivering a flourishing, collaborative environment for innovative learning, healthcare, and research.

 Vision: Diverse professionals improving the health of the region's rural and urban communities.

 Values: Humility, Excellence, Respect.